apache/spark/docs/running-on-kubernetes.md

 setting the master to `k8s://example.com:443` is equivalent to setting it to `k8s://https://example.com:443`, but to connect without TLS on a different port, the master would be set to `k8s://http://example.com:8080`.

+In Kubernetes mode, the Spark application name that is specified by `spark.app.name` or the `--name` argument to `spark-submit` is used by default to name the Kubernetes resources created like drivers and executors.
+So, application names must consist of lower case alphanumeric characters, `-`, and `.`  and must start and end with an alphanumeric character.

 If you have a Kubernetes cluster setup, one way to discover the apiserver URL is by executing `kubectl cluster-info`.

 ```bash